jina-ai/jina/docs/fundamentals/executor/executor-api.md

 Let's take a look at all these arguments:

-- `docs`: A DocumentArray that is part of the request.
-As the nature of `Executor` is to wrap functionality related to `DocumentArray`, it is natural for it to be the main processing unit inside `Executor` methods.
-It is important to notice that these `docs` can be also changed in place as it would happen with any other `list` object in a Python function
+- `docs`: A `DocumentArray` that is part of the request.
+Since the nature of `Executor` is to wrap functionality related to `DocumentArray`, it is usually the main processing unit inside `Executor` methods.
+It is important to notice that these `docs` can be also changed in place, just like it could happen with any other `list`-like object in a Python function.

 - `parameters`: A Dict object that can be used to pass extra parameters to the `Executor` functions.